-Distributed Energy Resources (DER) includes all the technologies categorized as DP and DG, and adds demand-side measures.
+Distributed energy resources include all the technologies categorized as DP and DG, and adds demand-side measures.
+Under this configuration, power can be sold back to the grid.
+The complete scope of DER is represented graphically in Figure 3.
 Demand-side measures focus on altering the level and timing of electricity use at a given site.
 Such steps can improve energy efficiency, which reduces the total energy consumption, and load management, which reduces energy use during specific periods of high cost.
-Under this configuration, power may be sold back to the grid.
-The complete scope of DER is represented graphically in Figure 2.

-DER may be utilized by a facility to provide mechanical power, such as compressed airfor a particular application, thereby displacing grid power.
-In this way, mechanical power might be considered a DSM measure.
-However, mechanical drive applications are not included in the definitions of DER, DP, and DG, due to the general consensus within in the industry that these terms almost universally refer to electrical power only.
-It is worth noting however, that enginedriven air compressors and chillers can offer many benefits of on-site electricity generation while avoiding the barriers associated with interconnection to the electricity grid, capital costs, and electrical generation and reconversion to mechanical power.
-However, since none of the existing databases track this part of the market, we have chosen not to include this application in our definitions.
+The topic of mechanical drive has been purposefully left out of this discussion.
+DER may be utilized by a facility to provide mechanical power, such as compressed air for a particular application, displacing grid power, and so might be considered a

+DSM measure.
+Mechanical drive applications are not included in the definitions of DER, DP, and DG based on the general consensus within in the industry that these terms almost universally refer to electrical power only.
+It is worth noting, however, that engine-driven air compressors and chillers can offer many of the benefits of on-site electricity generation while avoiding the barriers associated with interconnection to the electricity grid, capital costs, and electrical generation and reconversion to mechanical power However, since none of the existing databases track this part of the market, we have chosen to not include this application in our definitions.